 Hey folks!
-The first of the Mardi Gras parades have begun and carnival season is upon us.
-A few weeks back I posted a recipe for a Mardi Gras King Cake that was a little more traditional and quite a bit more involved.
+The Mardi Gras season is upon us!
+A while back I posted my recipe for a Mardi Gras King Cake that was a little more traditional and quite a bit more involved.
 This one, though, is super easy and will allow you to put some Mardi Gras color on your table in no time.

 Ingredients

-- Preheat your oven to 350 degrees and spray a Bundt or tube pan with non-stick cooking spray.
+- Preheat your oven to 350ยฐF and spray a Bundt or tube pan with non-stick cooking spray.

 - Pop open the cinnamon roll tubes and remove the icing.
 Then line the bottom with the rolls.
 You may have to squeeze them in there.